 One of the most popular EDSA projects is the European Visiting Programme (EVP).
 The EVP unites students and allows them to visit other dental faculties for a few days, or weeks, with an educational purpose.
 This mini exchange programme not only gives students the opportunity to learn but also to network within academia, travel and make new friends.

 We offer our delegates a variety of training sessions in order to help them develop their skills and competence, including in non-clinical subjects.
-Previously, the EDSA has provided training in areas such as ergonomics, time management and minimally invasive dentistry, public speaking, efficient management of students’ associations to name a few.
+Previously, the EDSA has provided training in areas such as ergonomics, time management, public speaking, efficient management of students’ associations or how to create a magazine.

 The EDSA Magazine invites students to present clinical cases, write about topics of interest or even about their EDSA experiences.
-The magazine is published twice a year and is distributed in print and digitally.
+The magazine is published twice a year and is distributed in print and in a digital form.